 Mr. W.H.
-"Ham" Hudson, of Seneca, is Chair of the Commission.
-He was appointed in 2001 to represent Oconee County on the Commission and represents Oconee County on a continuing basis."
+"Ham" Hudson, of Seneca, was appointed in 2001 to represent Oconee County on the Commission and represents Oconee County on a continuing basis."
 He retired in 2003 as President and CEO of Oconee Memorial Hospital where he had served for 32 years.
 Upon his retirement, he was named President and CEO Emeritus.

 Mr. Hudson is a former board member and chair of Palmetto Hospital Trust Services, Ltd., the South Carolina Hospital Association, and a former South Carolina delegate to the American Hospital Association.
 He received the S.C.
 Hospital Association's Merit Award in 1983, the Association's Distinguished Service Award in 1992, and the PHTS Lifetime Achievement Award in 2003.
 He is a Life Fellow of The American College of Healthcare Executives, and a member of Seneca Baptist Church.
 He holds a B.A. in Business and Sociology from Limestone College and a Certificate in Hospital Administration from Charlotte Memorial Hospital in North Carolina.

 Upon his retirement in 2003, he was inducted into The Order of the Palmetto, the highest civilian honor in the state of South Carolina.

 Mr. Harris began his career at Torrington (then Timken, now JTEKT/Koyo) in 1976 after earning a bachelor's degree in mechanical engineering at Clemson University and has been a licensed Professional Engineer since 1981.
 He worked in various engineering and management capacities at several plants in this region, including plant manager positions in Honea Path and Walhalla, SC, and Canton, GA.
 He retired in 2014.

 His professional and civic affiliations have included serving as chair of several local organizations, including the WorkLink workforce investment board, the Laurens County Chamber of Commerce, the Laurens County United Way Campaign Committee, and the American Society for Metals upstate chapter.
 He is also past president of the Honea Path Civitan Club.
 He has served as a board member for the Honea Path Rescue Squad, Anderson Area Chamber of Commerce, Anderson County Vocational Rehabilitation Center, the Anderson County Business-Education Partnership, the Partnership for Academic & Career Education, and the Anderson County Local Emergency Planning Committee.